dheurtev/dheurtev/notes/sysadmin.md

   * [Uyuni Project](https://www.uyuni-project.org/): Uyuni is an open source systems management solution, forked from Spacewalk. upstream community project from which SUSE Manager is derived.
 Enterprise oriented. `GPLv2`
 - [Puppet](https://puppet.com/): software configuration management tool which includes its own declarative language to describe system configuration.
 It is a model-driven solution that requires limited programming knowledge to use.
 Master-agent model.
 Ruby DSL (sysadmin oriented).
 Client pulls config.
 Manifest files are fundamentally a set of configurations or tasks that determine how your network and operating system resources (such as services, packages, and files) are configured.
 Declarative style.
 Mutable.
 Suitable for cloud use.
 Open Source Puppet: `Apache` for >2.7.0, GPL for prior versions.
 Puppet Enterprise: `⚠ Proprietary`.

-`Use Terraform for declarative immutable in container orchestration`
+`Use Terraform for declarative immutable in container orchestration` (but beware of license change to non open-source)

 ![image](https://user-images.githubusercontent.com/4304311/185752513-7fde06dc-b6ad-4849-8bcd-14f897c61693.png )
 Source: [IBM](https://www.ibm.com/cloud/blog/chef-ansible-puppet-terraform)